Azkellas/mesh_to_sdf/mesh_to_sdf/README.md

     &vertices,
     Topology::TriangleList(Some(&indices)),
     &grid,
-    SignMethod::Normal, // How the sign is computed.
+    SignMethod::Raycast, // How the sign is computed.
+                         // Raycast is robust but requires the mesh to be watertight.
+                         // and is more expensive.
-);                      // Normal might leak negative distances outside the mesh
-                        // but works for all meshes, even surfaces.
+                         // Normal might leak negative distances outside the mesh );                       // but works for all meshes, even surfaces.

 for x in 0..cell_count[0] {
     for y in 0..cell_count[1] {